 This focus here is on the surface observations and derived air-sea fluxes from three sites in distinct extra-equatorial tradewind regions (Figure 1).
 Tradewinds cover ~50% of the world ocean, flowing westward and equatorward in the lower portion of regional Hadley Circulations, outward from subsidence in subtropical high-pressure centers into ascending deep convection in the inter-tropical convergence zones (ITCZs).
 The Stratus Ocean Reference Station (ORS) site, 1,500 km west of northern Chile, where marine stratocumulus is characteristic, was established in October 2000.
 The Northwest Tropical Atlantic Station (NTAS) ORS was established in March 2001 1,100 km east of the island of Martinique in the Caribbean.
 The Woods Hole Oceanographic Institution (WHOI) Hawaii Ocean Time-series (HOT) Station, known as the WHOTS ORS, was first deployed in August 2004 at Station ALOHA 100 km north of Oahu.

 The observing goals of the ORS effort are to collect surface meteorological and upper ocean data with high reliability and accuracy, to carry out calibrations and at-sea intercomparisons necessary to support quality control assessments, and to make merged climate data records with documented accuracy estimates widely available.
 As the records are extended, they provide unique and important information about temporal variability, opening opportunities to study oceanic, atmospheric, and coupled variability on intra-annual, decadal, and, eventually, multi-decadal time scales.
 They also continue to serve as focal points for process studies.
-Because the ORS observations are withheld from assimilation into initial conditions for numerical weather prediction models and subsequent reanalysis products, and because they are not incorporated into remote sensing products, these time series facilitate independent quantitative assessment of surface meteorology and air-sea fluxes from those analyses [e.g. Valdivieso et al. (2017)], from coupled climate models [e.g. Zuidema et al., (2016)], from remote sensing products [e.g. Pinker et al. (2018)], and from hybrid combinations of model and remote sensing fields [e.g. Yu and Weller, (2007)].
+Because the ORS observations are withheld from assimilation into initial conditions for numerical weather prediction models and subsequent reanalysis products, and because they are not incorporated into remote sensing products, these time series facilitate independent quantitative assessment of surface meteorology and air-sea fluxes from those reanalyses [e.g. Valdivieso et al. (2017)], from coupled climate models [e.g. Zuidema et al., (2016)], from remote sensing products [e.g. Pinker et al. (2018)], and from hybrid combinations of model and remote sensing fields [e.g. Yu and Weller, (2007)].
 As such they are an essential element of our observing and modeling efforts.

 In this report, we use merged ORS time series to gain insights into how well three modern reanalyses and recent coupled models represent low frequency and mean sea surface temperature (SST), wind stress and air-sea heat flux.
 The technical approach to collecting the observations is briefly summarized in Section 2 and in more detail in Weller et al. (2012) and Weller (2016).
 Section 3 summarizes assessments of the quality of the surface meteorological observations and derived air-sea fluxes.
 Quantifying the uncertainties associated with the ORS time series sets the stage their use as a benchmarks.
 Section 4 presents an overview of the surface meteorology and air-sea fluxes at each of the three ORS.
 Section 5 focuses on low pass filtered time series and annual and longer term means and comparisons between ORS time series and modern reanalyses and climate models.
 Section 6 presents discussion s and conclusions.